 You can only visit North Rim from May 15th through October 15th, and the roads are closed to all vehicles from December 1st to May 15th.

-Soak in the spectacular views from the many beautiful viewpoints in the Grand Canyon, admire the fantastic Grand Canyon sunset views, or, if you are an early bird, start your day by witnessing a beautiful sunrise in the Grand Canyon.
+Soak in the spectacular views from the many beautiful viewpoints in the Grand Canyon, admire the fantastic Grand Canyon sunset views.

 Stroll along a paved path at the rim or hike part of the way or all the way down into the canyon, one of the popular routes loved by hikers and mountain bikers.

-You can raft on the Colorado River if hiking is not your thing, or drive along the scenic routes to witness some of the most splendid views of the rugged Canyons and the major landmarks.
+Or drive along the scenic routes to witness some of the most splendid views of the rugged Canyons and the major landmarks.

-Although spring and fall are the most popular, and hence most crowded and expensive seasons to visit the park, you can skip the crowds and have a fantastic, pocket-friendly trip by planning a trip to the Grand Canyon in winter!
+You can skip the crowds and have a fantastic, pocket-friendly trip by planning a trip to the Grand Canyon in winter!

 STAYS INSIDE GRAND CANYON NATIONAL PARK